Aidan-MT/TibialModulationSim/README.md

 # Dependencies
 The following ypthon packages are required to run the simulation:
-- Brian2 (& all required dependencies)
+- Brian2 (and all required dependencies)
 - SciPy
 - Pandas
 - Matplotlib

 Additionally, to allow for standalone compilation a Cython (installed with Brian automatically), and a C++ compiler are required.
 Further information on setup may be found at the Brian2 wiki [HERE](https://brian2.readthedocs.io/en/latest/introduction/install.html#installation-cpp).